-In addition, a foreigner with a foreign labor contract and foreign source of remuneration will count as “working” in China if engaged in work-like activities for 3 months or more.
-According to a Labor Department order:
+As explained above, a foreign national who enters into a labor relationship with a PRC work unit is “working” in China.
+Moreover, “work” takes place if a foreigner with a foreign labor contract and foreign source of remuneration is engaged in work-like activities for 3 months or more, according to the Labor Department order cited above.

 You can’t work in China with an F visa, or for that matter with the new M visa.
-The statute is clear that “work in China without obtaining an employment license or work-type residence permit” is illegal.
+The statute is clear that work in China without a work-type residence permit” is illegal.
 (EEAL, art.
 43(1)).
-It’s a common scam for agencies/employers that are unable to secure Z visas to bring employees to China to work illegally with non-work visas.
+It’s a common scam for agencies/employers that are unable to secure such a permit to bring employees to China to work illegally with non-work visas.